Retrospective of late artist Mike Kelley comes home to Los Angeles

 Its original unveiling in Chicago had a painting by serial killer John Wayne Gacy at the end of the corridor with a box asking for donations to benefit victims' rights groups.

-The installation is meant to confront the viewer with esthetic representations of crime and art by criminals.
+The installation is meant to confront the viewer with aesthetic representations of crime and art by criminals.
 The donation box gives the viewer a sense and opportunity for "pay back" as well.

 "It (Kelley's work) goes into many disciplines, from drawing, painting, sculpture, installation, sound, almost architecture," said Vergne, who began his tenure as MOCA director this month.